cyclus/cyclus.github.com/source/module/cycpp.rst

 you desire, though because they are eventaully persisted to JSON the keys must be have a string types.
-Certain keys have special semantic meaning and there are two - ``type`` and ``index`` - that are set by |cycpp| and should not be specified explicitly.  :ref:`cycpp-table-1` contains a listing of all special keys and their meaning.
+Certain keys have special semantic meaning and there are two - ``type`` and ``index`` - that are set by |cycpp| and should not be specified explicitly.
+State variables my have any C++ type that is allowed by the database backend that is being used.
+For a listing of valid type please refer to the :doc:`dbtypes` page. :ref:`cycpp-table-1` contains a listing of all special keys and their meaning.

 .. rst-class:: centered